bakcay/whmcs-cnobin/README.md

 ## Installation

 - Download and extract files on WHMCS_DIR/modules/registrars/cnobin
-- On registrars settigs use api username and passoword
+- On registrars settigs use api username and password
 - all set

 Please do not remove author's information , feel free to fork and contribute.